Withdrawal of Joe Biden from the 2024 United States presidential election: Biden 2024 campaign

 On April 25, 2023, after months of speculation, Biden confirmed that he would run for reelection to the presidency in the 2024 presidential election with Vice President Kamala Harris as his running mate.

 Biden faced opposition from Representative Dean Phillips during the 2024 Democratic Party presidential primaries.
-Phillips campaigned as a younger alternative to Biden, who would be a stronger opponent for Trump.
+Phillips campaigned as a younger alternative to Biden, arguing that he would be a stronger opponent to Trump.
 On March 6, 2024, Phillips suspended his campaign and endorsed Biden.

 Debate with Trump

 Biden and Trump faced each other in a televised debate on June 27, 2024.
 Described as a "disaster" for Biden, the debate reinforced concerns about Biden's age.
 Biden appeared confused and disoriented during the debate's first half and gave meandering answers to questions.

 He failed to recall statistics or coherently express his opinion on several occasions.

 Politico described Biden's performance as follows: The alarm bells for Democrats started ringing the second Biden started speaking in a haltingly hoarse voice.
 Minutes into the debate, he struggled to mount an effective defense of the economy on his watch and flubbed the description of key health initiatives he’s made central to his reelection bid...
 He repeatedly mixed up “billion” and “million,” and found himself stuck for long stretches of the 90-minute debate playing defense.

 And when he wasn’t speaking, he stood frozen behind his podium, mouth agape, his eyes wide and unblinking for long stretches of time.